abhishek2283java/jersey-grizzly-restapi/README.md

 **Overview**
+<b>This is a rest api implementation using JAX-RS Jersey framework.
+No Tomcat needed as it is standalone app and has a database as well.</b>
-**Note: Requires MySQL Instance**
+**Note: Requires MySQL Instance.**
-**Can insert seed data**
+**It is possible to insert seed data.**
-**Adjust hibernate cfg file content according to your MySQL db instance**
+**Adjust hibernate cfg file content according to your MySQL db instance.**

-1. To start the project, go to Main and run main method.
-You should then see something like this:
-Jersey app started with endpoints available at http://localhost:8080/

-2. Project developed using JDK 8, HK2 injection, Jersey Grizzly (no need of Tomcat), mapstruct for entity to dto conversion and vice versa, Hibernate to save data to database, **MySQL 8** database instance.

-3. Go to src/main/resources/hibernate.cfg.xml and adjust the entry values for the DB, userName, password, hibernate.hbm2ddl.auto
+1. Go to src/main/resources/hibernate.cfg.xml and adjust the entry values for the DB, userName, password, hibernate.hbm2ddl.auto
 For the very first run, make hibernate.hbm2ddl.auto as create and then change it once schema is created.

-4. There is also a possibility of inserting seed data in the database.
+2. There is also a possibility of inserting seed data in the database.
 This is done by running the main method in CustomerDAO class.
 NOTE: Be careful, the main method will create 56 customer records in the database.
 The actual customer creation is done by createMultipleCustomers() method in CustomerDAO class.

+3. To start the project, go to Main.java in (org.abhishek.customerapi) and run main method.
+You should then see something like this:
+Jersey app started with endpoints available at http://localhost:8080/
+Now the api is running, and you could use postman to try the endpoints it offers.

+4. Project developed using JDK 8, HK2 injection, Jersey Grizzly (no need of Tomcat), mapstruct for entity to dto conversion and vice versa, Hibernate to save data to database, **MySQL 8** database instance.

-**End Points**
+**API End Points**
 Entry to the api is via the endpoint: http://localhost:8080/customer-api

 Available end points (mostly happy paths have been implemented and a few negative paths as well):
 a) /register: (POST) This creates a new customer or returns the customer if it exists.
 EmailAddress is the primary key.